Pesticide Police, Overwhelmed By Dicamba Complaints, Ask EPA For Help

 Millions of acres of old-style soybeans have been damaged, as well as vineyards and orchards.
 Friendships have ended over this.
 In one dispute between farmers in Arkansas, one of them shot and killed the other.

-Lewis Flohr now sees neighboring farms as a potential threat.
+Flohr now sees neighboring farms as a potential threat.
 "I flat-out tell people, 'I have a lawyer.
 You know, watch out,' " he says.
 His neighbors, he says, "think I'm an a**hole."

 State agencies are responsible for investigating each report of pesticide drift and figuring out if it happened because someone violated the law.
-The rules for applying a pesticide are laid out in each product's label, and violating those rules is actually a crime.
+The rules for applying a pesticide are laid out in each product's label, and violating those rules is a crime.

 But many have struggled to keep up.
-In Illinois, the number of complaints soared from roughly 120 in the pre-dicamba era to over 700 in 2019.
+In Illinois, the number of complaints soared from about 120 in the pre-dicamba era to more than 700 in 2019.
 In Indiana, it went from about 60 to 200.
 "We're just running ourselves ragged, just trying to get out there and collect the evidence," says Dave Scott, who's in charge of Indiana's pesticide investigations.

 It's also frustrating.
-Field investigator Andy Roth often sees dicamba damage across entire fields.
+Roth, the field investigator, often sees dicamba damage across entire fields.
 He can't figure out which direction the vapor came from, or whom to hold accountable.

 "Some days, you go, 'Am I doing any good?
 Am I making an impact here?
-Or am I just spinning my wheels?'" he says.
+Or am I just spinning my wheels?' " he says.

 Meanwhile, because they're fully occupied with dicamba complaints, inspectors don't have time for all their other work, such as routine inspections of pesticide use at schools, golf courses or businesses.

 "I think that most affected states would all agree that it's not acceptable to continue with this number of complaints.
-It's just not acceptable," says Leo Reed, another Indiana official, who is also president-elect of the Association of American Pesticide Control Officials.
+It's just not acceptable," says Leo Reed, another Indiana official who is also president-elect of the Association of American Pesticide Control Officials.

 But the EPA actually extended its approval of dicamba just a year ago, before the 2019 growing season.
 The agency decided the problems could be addressed with a few new restrictions on how and where dicamba can be sprayed, along with more training for people who use it.